 Sickle cell anemia treatment and special services include:

 - Hypertransfusion management for patients following strokes and other catastrophic complications

-- Hydroxyurea treatment for recurrent painful crises, acute chest syndrome and other complications
+- Hydroxyurea treatment is provided as early as 9 months of age prophylactically to minimize the recurrent painful crises, acute chest syndrome and other complications

-- Exjade treatment for patients with elevated iron levels
+- Iron chelation (removal of iron from the body) is provided for patients with elevated iron levels

-- Transcranial Doppler study for early detection of potential risk for stroke
+- Transcranial Doppler study for early detection of risk for stroke

 - Genetic counseling for patients and family